Why Your Company Needs Management Development and How to Start

 It's ok if only some employees want to advance to a managerial position.
 For those who do, you'll discover ways to encourage your employees to participate.

-Encourage all candidates but especially those who are a natural fit.
-Employees who are good communicators, naturally inclined toward leadership positions, see the big picture, and can set goals and delegate tasks typically make effective managers.
-Point out their abilities and how this type of development can help their career paths.
+Encourage all candidates, but especially those who are a natural fit.
+Employees who are good communicators, naturally inclined toward leadership, see the bigger picture, and can set goals and delegate tasks are typically effective managers.

-Focus on your company culture as a whole.
-If you instill a growth mindset in your employees, they're more likely to participate in programs such as management development.
+Additionally, bring the focus toward your company culture as a whole.
+When you instill a growth mindset in your employees, they become more likely to participate in programs such as management development.

-Personalizing management development and tracking and proving results may also help excite your employees about training.
+Personalizing management development, tracking, and proving results may also help excite your employees about training.
 You may also use positive reinforcement and enrichment of current job duties upon completion.

-Finally, choose the type of training that best suits your employees' needs.
-For example, some employees may respond better to asynchronous learning they can do on their own time, while others prefer to do training while they're on the clock.
+Finally, choose the training type that best suits your employees' needs.
+For example, some employees may respond better to asynchronous learning they can do on their own time, while others prefer to do training during work hours.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.